 Before riders can register a motorcycle, they must show proof of financial responsibility.
 The most common way to do this is to provide proof of a current insurance policy (as well as carrying the insurance card at all times).
 On the other hand, riders may also legally prove financial responsibility by placing a $60,000 bond, real estate bond, or deposit on hold with the Department of Revenue.
 Once financial responsibility is established, riders will also be expected to sign an affidavit swearing that insurance coverage will remain in effect while the motorcycle is registered.

-In most cases, the minimum amount of insurance coverage required by the state is nowhere near enough to compensate all victims in an accident.
+In most cases, the minimum amount of insurance coverage required by the state is nowhere near enough to compensate all victims in a motorcycle accident.
 For this reason, it is a good idea to purchase the maximum amount of coverage you can afford, including uninsured motorist insurance to protect against another driver’s low coverage limits.

 If you have been injured due to someone else's negligence, our attorneys can listen to your story and advise you on your legal rights.
 Contact The Tapella & Eberspacher Law Firm via our online contact form to schedule an appointment.